x Disorders of the Extensor Mechanism of the Knee JB (3).docx

 Patients with tendonitis commonly report an insidious onset of sharp anterior knee pain.
 Patients typically report an increase in pain with activity.
 Patients may also complain of pain when seated for long periods of time.

 Both patellar tendinitis and infrapatellar bursitis are painful to the touch.
-Patellar tendinitis can be differentiated from infrapatellar bursitis in that the latter condition is painful with side to side pinching of the skin as well (Figure 3A and 3B).
+Patellar tendinitis can be differentiated from infrapatellar bursitis in that the latter condition is painful with side to side pinching of the skin as well (

 Patients with patellar tendon rupture may report direct trauma (fall) or injury while jumping with the knee bent and the foot planted.
 Patients will report feeling a tearing or popping sensation at the time of the event.